All staff should undergo safeguarding and child protection training at induction

 - Understand the unique risks associated with online safety, and be confident you have the knowledge and capability to keep children safe while online at school

-- Recognise the additional risks that children with SEN and disabilities (SEND) face online, and be confident you have the capability to support SEND children to stay safe online
+- Recognise the additional risks that children with SEND face online, and be confident you have the capability to support SEND children to stay safe online

 - Obtain access to resources and attend any relevant or refresher training courses